Boost Confidence and Self Esteem by Mindful Living

 You learn what this internal conversation is doing to you and how it’s impacting your emotions.
 Mindfulness helps you learn to accept who you are without expectations or blaming.
 You’ll gain skills that you can use to learn how to raise your confidence and acceptance of yourself.

-Here are the 7 things you can do to boost your self-confidence:
+Here are the 7 things you can do to boost confidence and self esteem:

 See yourself as you want to be.